Alpakka31/wiktionary-search-app/README.md

 Package the program into a macOS .dmg file: `npm run dist:macos`

-Package the program into a Linux AppImage format: `npm run dist:linux`
+Package the program into a Linux AppImage and .tar.gz format: `npm run dist:linux`